strongX509/cyber/Virtual_Private_Networks/IKEv2_EAP_TLS.md

    include eap-tls.conf
 }
 ```
-The client-side connection definition for authentication based on the  *Extended Authentication Protocol*  (EAP) is defined in `/etc/swanctl/eap-tls.conf`
+The client-side connection definition for authentication based on *EAP-TLS* is defined in `/etc/swanctl/eap-tls.conf`
 ```console
 eap-tls {
    remote_addrs = 192.168.0.2